roland-sipos/CustomSamplers/README.md

 CustomSamplers
 ==============

-The CustomSamplers project is a fairly big extension to JMeter that contains custom configuration and sampler elements for different databases in order to measure performance characteristics of BLOB data handling for given scenarios.
+The CustomSamplers project is a fairly big extension to the JMeter tool that contains custom configuration and sampler elements for different relational and non-relation databases, in order to measure performance characteristics of binary data handling for given workloads.

 Currently the following databases are supported by configuration and sampler elements:
 NoSQL: